jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 possible to make whatever changes to administrative structure that is required going forward.
 This implies a level of dynamism in its structure that many believers may not be aware of.
-Most Americans are used to the near-impossibility of amending the constitution and believe it to be a necessary part of democracy, unaware that many political scientists consider that to be its most serious flaw.
+Most Americans are resigned to the near-impossibility of amending the constitution and may even believe it to be a necessary part of democracy, unaware that many political scientists consider that to be The Consistution's most serious flaw.
 Again, Shoghi Effendi:

     Not only will the present-day Spiritual Assemblies be styled differently in future, but they will be enabled also to add